Trump picks critic to lead Ex-Im Bank he once opposed

 - Report: Seahawks would trade Marshawn Lynch to Raiders if he gets a new deal in Oakland

+“I don’t like it because I don’t think it’s necessary,” he told Bloomberg, describing it as “sort of a featherbedding for politicians” and “a few companies.”

+“And these are companies that can do very well without it.
+So I don’t like it.
+I think it’s a lot of excess baggage,” he added.

-Trump also used to be against it.
-But he’s now changed his mind, telling The Wall Street Journal earlier this week that he believes it helps U.S. companies gain business.
+But this week Trump announced he’d changed his mind, telling The Wall Street Journal in an interview that he now supports it.

+“It turns out that, first of all lots of small companies will really be helped, the vendor companies, but also maybe more importantly, other countries give it,” he said.
+“And when other countries give it, we lose a tremendous amount of business.”

+“So instinctively,” he added, “you would say it’s a ridiculous thing but actually it’s a very good thing and it actually makes money.
+You know, it actually could make a lot of money.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.